 These helpful little bacteria provide us with a number of health benefits, like improved immunity (it is estimated that 90% of our immune system is located in our gut), better absorption of nutrients, and affects how our bodies respond to and use food in ways we never used to consider.
 New research that is emerging is even showing a link between the health of our microbiome and our brain.
 There may be an important link between a healthy gut and mental health, which is just one more reason to take care of your microbiome!

-A note about probiotics and prebiotics: You’ve most definitely heard of probiotics (like in yogurt, or in supplement form).
+You’ve most definitely heard of probiotics (like in yogurt, or in supplement form).
 These are the actual bacteria that are known to benefit us that we can purposefully consume to increase the “good” types of bacteria in our gut.
 Fermented foods like yogurt or kombucha are great sources of probiotic bacteria.
-Some people with digestive issues can greatly benefit from taking a regular probiotic supplement if it is suspected that their natural microbiome may be suboptimal (for example after taking a bout of antibiotics)
+Some people with digestive issues can greatly benefit from taking a probiotic supplement if it is suspected that their natural microbiome may be suboptimal (for example after taking a round of antibiotics)

 Prebiotics on the other hand are not the bacteria themselves, but food for those bacteria.
 Namely specific types of fibres that our gut bacteria are known to use for fuel.
 It is important to note though that ALL fibre is beneficial in it’s own way and we should be focusing on getting a variety of fibres from fruits, vegetables, whole grains, nuts, seeds, and pulses to maintain good gut health.
 Eating a varied diet with whole foods should always come before taking a supplement.

-What about chemical residues on fruits and vegetables?
-Should I choose organic instead?
+What about pesticides/chemical residues on fruits and vegetables?

 I hear this question all the time!
 Many of us are concerned about the harmful side effects of chemicals in our food, and organic might seem like the way to go to make sure our foods are completely chemical-free….right?